ice-wzl/goDumper/README.md

 # goDumper
-A simple script to dump process memory for the Linux os in addition to embedded systems like MikroTik. goDumber provides targeted dumps or full memory dumps.
+A simple script to dump process memory for the Linux os in addition to embedded systems like MikroTik. goDumper provides targeted dumps or full memory dumps.

 # Usage
 - This simple script has two modes, targeted dump of a specific memory region like the process heap or stack, or full dump where goDumper will attempt to dump out the entire memory space of the process